-used to be sitting, the celeb aquarium returned and this season's contestants are all
+used to sit, the celeb aquarium returned, and Season 18’s contestants are all

 Burke-Charvet.